bcrusu/scout/README.md

 - Use [SST file ingestion](https://github.com/facebook/rocksdb/wiki/Creating-and-Ingesting-SST-files) for joining replicas: the current implementation uses an iterator to stream the RocksDB column family contents from a sponsor replica to the newly joining replica.
 This works just fine when the number of stored keys is small, but sub-optimal when the data size grows past a certain size.
 A better approach makes use of RocksDB [checkpointing](https://github.com/facebook/rocksdb/wiki/Checkpoints) feature to [export](https://github.com/facebook/rocksdb/blob/9a136e18b353e6d9c1b325103a4cef7d85a3ceea/include/rocksdb/utilities/checkpoint.h#L58) all column familiy SST files as hard-links to a specified directory from where they can be rsync-ed to the joining replica and ingested.

+- Leader replica load leveling: to avoid scenarios where a node becomes leader for a disproportionate number of its assigned replicas, and thus incurring above average load compared to its peers, the system should actively monitor each node and trigger Raft leadership transfer/s to bring the number of leader replicas per node to the desired average.
+Could be implemented either in a:
+  - centralized manner where the control plane, which already gathers the replicas status, decides how leadership should change and instructs each node to take action/s
+  - distributed manner where each node only needs to know the desired setpoint and can initiate leadership transfer for a randomly selected replica when it goes above this value.

 ### Transactions/Storage

-- Advance the snapshot read *safe* timestamp in absence of writes.
+- ~~Advance the snapshot read *safe* timestamp in absence of writes.
 Similar to the problem described in [Google Spanner](https://research.google/pubs/spanner-googles-globally-distributed-database-2/) paper, in section 4.2.4 Refinements, when a partition stops receiving write requests, the system needs to explicitly advance the *safe* timestamp to allow snapshot/replica reads past last written transaction timestamp.
 The simple fix would be to have the partition leader force and empty txn write after a timeout while the better approach involves a leader *lease* system as described in Spanner.
-A similar approach is also employed by CockroachDB [closed timestamps](https://www.cockroachlabs.com/docs/v24.2/architecture/transaction-layer#closed-timestamps) where the range leaseholder provides the promise to follower replicas to not accept any new writes below the closed timestamp which enables the [follower reads](https://www.cockroachlabs.com/docs/v24.2/follower-reads#how-stale-follower-reads-work) feature.
+A similar approach is also employed by CockroachDB [closed timestamps](https://www.cockroachlabs.com/docs/v24.2/architecture/transaction-layer#closed-timestamps) where the range leaseholder provides the promise to follower replicas to not accept any new writes below the closed timestamp which enables the [follower reads](https://www.cockroachlabs.com/docs/v24.2/follower-reads#how-stale-follower-reads-work) feature~~.

+- Better deadlock/livelock prevention: currently, when the `LockFailed` error status is received during txn prepare operation, the request is retried using random backoff in the hope that the other transaction holding the lock has completed and released it.
+This approach helps in some cases, but can result in both transactions failing to make progress and timing-out waiting for each other's locks in more contended scenarios.
+To improve the chances of success, will need to implement the *wait-die* non-preemptive deadlock prevention scheme where only the txn with higher priority is allowed to wait, while to lower priority txn aborts, releases the locks, and possibly retries later.

+- Support for interactive transactions: with client-driven multi read/write operations.

 - RocksDB [compaction filter](https://github.com/facebook/rocksdb/wiki/Compaction-Filter): to prune old MVCC versions and enable a configurable historical data retention period.

-- Support for interactive transactions: with client-driven multi read/write operations.

-- Testing with [Jepsen](https://github.com/jepsen-io/jepsen): one of the main reasons I built the whole thing.
+- ~~Testing with [Jepsen](https://github.com/jepsen-io/jepsen): one of the main reasons I built the whole thing.~~ Remaining to add nemeses for injecting network faults/partititons and cluster membership changes.

-### Features
+### Other

-TODO
-- Nodes monitor/decommission
+- Node failure detector: a simple approch would check the last heartbeat/status update is not older than a configurable threshold while a more sophisticated approach could use the Phi Accrual Failure Detector to compute the probability/confidence of node failure.

+- Node remove/decommission tools to forcefully/gracefully remove cluster nodes.

+- Data backup and repair tools: even though I could not get into a data corrution/loss scenario during testing, no production-ready DB should miss this functionalitiy.

+- Better metrics and dashboards.

+- More unit/integration tests (you can never have too many).

+- and many other...

 ## License

-What use has a license nowadays...
+The project is licensed under the [GNU Affero General Public License v3.0](LICENSE), but what use has a license nowadays?